43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

 Diane Schilder leads research, evaluation, and policy analysis initiatives that advance knowledge of innovative, effective approaches to promoting young children’s school readiness and success.
-Her work focuses on child care, early education, and K–12 education programs and policies, with a special emphasis on closing opportunity gaps for children and youth from low-income families.
+Her work focuses on child care, early education, and K–12 education programs and policies, with a special emphasis on closing opportunity gaps for children and youth, especially racial and ethnic minorities, children who are dual-language learners, and those living in low-income families.

 Schilder is the author and co-author of chapters, articles, reports, and briefs focused on the effectiveness of early childhood policies and programs.
 A few of her recent publications include Early Childhood Teacher Education Policies: Research Review and State Trends, Quality Rating and Improvement Systems: Stakeholder Theories of Change and Models of Practice, "Head Start/Child Care Partnerships: Program Characteristics and Classroom Quality (Early Childhood Education Journal), and Perspectives on the Impact of Pre-K Expansion.
 In 2016, she contributed a chapter on accountability in early childhood education to the SAGE Encyclopedia of Contemporary Early Childhood Education.